united-neux/CAD_to_OpenMC/paper.md

 applied to any part of the geometry *not* claimed by any CAD part.
 This is done by simply assigning the name of the material as a string (with a suffix of `\_comp\`) to the implicit complement attribute of the base Assembly object.
-That string gets picked up by DAGMC system and is used for the unclaimed volume.
+That string gets picked up by the DAGMC system and is used for the unclaimed volume.

 # Results
-We have chosen a reactor model as a test system: A tabletop reactor (GODIVA IV) model from the ICSBEP-benchmark project [@icsbep_2022] as case HEU-MET-FAST-086.
+As a test system we have chosen a tabletop reactor (GODIVA IV) model from the ICSBEP-benchmark project [@icsbep_2022] known as case HEU-MET-FAST-086.

 ## GODIVA IV
 This reactor consists of a cylindrical core (\autoref{fig:GIV_CAD}) held by three sets of clamps set.
 Additionally, the core has three vertical holes into which control and burst rods may be inserted from below.
 The rods themselves are similar in composition to the